chenxinfeng4/ffmpegcv/README.md

 ![Last Commit](https://shields.io/github/last-commit/chenxinfeng4/ffmpegcv)

 English Version | [中文版本](./README_CN.md)

+Here is the Python version of ffmpegcv.
+For the C++ version, please visit [FFMPEGCV-CPP](https://github.com/chenxinfeng4/ffmpegcv-cpp)

 The ffmpegcv provide Video Reader and Video Witer with ffmpeg backbone, which are faster and powerful than cv2.
 Integrating ffmpegcv into your deeplearning pipeline is very smooth.